rnmapbox/maps/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior.

 Please include a single standalone React Native component.
-Use [one of our example](https://github.com/react-native-mapbox-gl/maps/blob/master/example/src/examples/BugReportTemplate.js) screens as a starging point.
+Use [one of our example](https://github.com/react-native-mapbox-gl/maps/blob/master/example/src/examples/BugReportTemplate.js) screens as a starting point.
-Please simplify the exampel as much as possible.
+Please simplify the example as much as possible.

 Example:
 ```js